Who Invented Pickleball? Unlikely History Of The Sport

 Decoding The Name – A Dog or a Boat?

+Why is it called pickleball?
 How did the sport acquire its quirky and distinctive name?

 Though there's debate on its validity, the most popular narrative that has been told and retold, is the tale of Pickles, the Pritchard's family dog.
 Per the legend, the sport drew its name from this fun-loving, ball-chasing canine who seemed to consider it his duty to retrieve the errant balls during the game.
 The players would often find themselves saying, "Pickles, drop the ball!" making it a kind of running joke, which eventually gave the sport its catchy title.
+So some say pickles is the answer to: why is pickleball is called pickleball?

 Yet, as often happens with legends, there's more to the story.
 Joan Pritchard, Joel’s wife, later shed light on the real genesis of the name, debunking the Pickles narrative.
 According to her, the sport was not named after their playful pet but had a maritime connection.
 Joan revealed that she named the sport after the 'pickle boat', a term used in rowing.